 Ndu David Ugobi, MD, MS, FAAP, is a board-certified pediatrician, dedicated to providing holistic care that promotes the well-being of children, adolescents, and their families.
 He is specially trained to manage the full range of physical, mental, and emotional health problems of children and adolescents, including acute and chronic conditions, behavioral difficulties, and developmental disorders.
 Dr. Ugobi earned his medical doctorate from the American University of Integrative Sciences, St. Maarten, and completed his pediatric residency at Western Michigan University Homer Stryker School of Medicine in Kalamazoo, where he won the “Renaissance Award”.
 Following residency, he spent nine months as a post-graduate fellow in pediatric neurology at McMaster University in Ontario.
 He remained in Ontario to carry on a wide ranging pediatric practice in Port Dover.
 He also holds a master’s degree in telematics and was among a select group of pediatricians to complete Harvard Medical School’s Global Pediatric Leadership Program, focusing on quality, safety, global child health, medical education, and frontiers in pediatrics.
-Dr. Ugobi is a Fellow of the American Academy of Pediatrics.
 In his spare time, Dr. Ugobi is an avid soccer player and coach, who also loves a game or two of scrabble.
 He is married with four children and enjoys family time.

 Pediatrics is the branch of medicine that deals with the medical care of infants, children, and adolescents.
 The age limit of such patients ranges from birth to 18.